eworm-de/routeros-scripts/doc/dhcp-to-dns.md

 * `PrefixInZone`: whether or not to add prefix `dhcp`
 * `ServerNameInZone`: whether or not to add DHCP server name

+### Host name from DHCP lease comment

+Overwriting the host name from dhcp lease comment is supported, just add something like `hostname=new-hostname` in comment, and separate it by comma from other information if required:

+    /ip/dhcp-server/lease/add address=10.0.0.50 comment="my device, hostname=new-hostname" mac-address=00:11:22:33:44:55 server=dhcp;

+Note this information can be configured in wireless access list with [dhcp-lease-comment](dhcp-lease-comment.md), though it comes with a delay then due to script execution order.
+Decrease the scheduler interval to reduce the effect.

 See also
 --------